On this page...

 - parents and carers also have rights under the AIS

-What are the ‘five steps of the Standard?
+What are the ‘six steps of the Standard?

-Basic compliance of the AIS requires 5 actions to be taken.
+Basic compliance with the AIS requires 6 actions to be taken:

-- Meet – actions taken to ensure information and communication needs are met.
+- Act: take steps to ensure people’s information and communications needs are met.

 AIS training sessions are being delivered across the system.
 Please contact your lead for further information.